ShunichiroT/Circos_plot/README.md

 - Result: folder used as storage for output files from this tool

+- environment_windows.yml: a list of packages needed to implement this tool in Windows

-- environment.yml: a list of packages needed to implement this tool
+- environment_linux.yml: a list of packages needed to implement this tool in Linux

 - genomic_prediction.py: code that bundles the genomic prediction models.
 This function is implemented through the "main" function.